LUMA: A Benchmark Dataset for Learning from Uncertain and Multimodal Data: Dataset

 The Mozilla Common Voice corpora, is a crowdsourced open-source collection of voices by volunteer contributors from around the world.
 Like LibriSpeech, Mozilla Common Voice also doesn't provide word-level alignments, hence, we again used forced aligned alignments\footnote{https://github.com/JRMeyer/common-voice-forced-alignments}, and extracted the relevant audio samples.

-73 Additional recordings of pronunciations belonging to 4 classes ("roses", "telephone", "whale", "wolf") were voluntarily contributed by our colleagues, which were anonymized, trimmed, and added to the dataset.
+73 additional recordings of pronunciations belonging to 4 classes ("roses", "telephone", "whale", "wolf") were voluntarily contributed by our colleagues, which were anonymized, trimmed, and added to the dataset.

 From these corpora, we used the following rule to extract the samples.
 First, we extended our class label set with a superset that also contains the plural forms of the words (i.e., for the audio track ``horse'', the audio track ``horses'' was added to the set), then we iterated over all aligned transcripts, and for any word included in the formed set, we extracted the corresponding audio sample.
 We considered the plural forms, since we believe that an extra "s" or "es" does not change the pronunciation of the words much.
 We did not consider the plural forms if it requires audible changes to the word root (i.e., mouse - mice).
-The extraction algorithm can be found in the supplementary material.

 Since most of the audio data is collected from forced alignments, it is possible to have misaligned audio segments, which could introduce additional noise to the dataset.
 Moreover, since part of the audio samples are from voluntary contributions, there can be very noisy samples, which are hard to interpret, or audio samples with a strong accent, which again can be hard to interpret.
 To remove such extreme cases in audio samples, we performed an automatic validation of the samples.
 Then, we filtered out the false negatives with manual validation for the negative predictions.

-The automatic validation was achieved with the OpenAI's Whisper Large V3 model \cite{radford2022whisper} for audio transcription, and transcribed the extracted audio samples.
+The automatic validation was achieved with the OpenAI's Whisper Large V3 model \citep{radford2022whisper} for audio transcription, and transcribed the extracted audio samples.
 If the transcription corresponded to the class label (or its plural form), then we considered the sample as valid.
 Otherwise, the sample was sent for manual validation.
 Because of the huge output space of the Whisper Large V3 model, the probability of false positives is quite low, so we did not perform a manual validation for positive predictions.
 To summarize, we validated 130,069 out of 178,123 data samples with automatic validation, and we performed a manual validation for the remaining samples.